 A fundamental area where disasters, conflict and fragility converge is around governance, peace and state-building, and service delivery.
 Disasters that occur in fragile states can have negative impacts on governance, and undermine the capacity of already weak institutions to respond adequately through delivery of assistance and services.
 Failure to respond often leads to a loss of trust in the government, weak legitimacy of government, and the emergence of new grievances and old fault-lines (International Alert, 2015; BMZ, 2016; ODI, 2013b).
 Examples of such situations are for instance, in Haiti, where following the 2010 earthquake, weak governance delayed progress in reconstruction.
 Similarly, the 2011 Horn of Africa drought exacerbated grievances between communities over governance of the food crises, resulting in famine and violence across the region.
+At the same time, there are a few examples of situations where disasters have had a positive impact on peace-building, stabilization, or simply opening up humanitarian space, such as in post-tsunami Aceh or in Myanmar following Cyclone Nargis.

 While there is a lot of evidence on the need to focus on addressing fragility, current efforts to assist poor, fragile and conflict-affected countries remain fragmented.
 This is partly due to a lack of consensus on priority countries, as there is no agreement on which states are fragile and no single harmonized list of conflict-affected and fragile countries, the latter being a term that the UN does not use.
-Many studies have stressed the importance of paying careful attention to the distinctions between different typologies of fragility and violence, the characteristics of affected countries and societies, and the willingness of the government and society to engage in development cooperation, including on DRM, peace-building, and state-building (ODI, 2013b; International Alert, 2015; BMZ, 2016).
+Many studies have stressed the importance of paying careful attention to the distinctions between different spectrum fragility and typologies violence, the characteristics of affected countries and societies, and the willingness of the government and society to engage in development cooperation, including on DRM, peace-building and state-building (ODI, 2013b; International Alert, 2015; BMZ, 2016).

 Disasters can also have a positive impact on both state-building and peace-building, provided there is leadership and political will to address long-standing problems through a disaster response.
-Examples of where this happened are post-tsunami Aceh, where leadership came from the national government, and in Myanmar, after Cyclone Nargis, where leadership for the recovery came through the then Secretary-General of ASEAN.
+Examples of where this happened are post-tsunami

+Aceh, where leadership came from the national government, and in Myanmar, after Cyclone Nargis, where leadership for the recovery came through the then Secretary-General of ASEAN.

-Implications, Experience and Lessons
+IV.
+Implications, Experiences, and General Lessons

-The above analysis holds important implications that should be considered by international partners, who seek to work on the nexus of disasters, conflict and fragility, and complex crises.
-The multi-dimensionality of the issues point to several common strategic principles that cut across all thematic areas.
+The above analysis holds important implications that should be considered by international partners who seek to work on the nexus of disasters, conflict and fragility and complex crises.
+The multi-dimensionality of the issues point to several common strategic principles that cut across all thematic areas: